fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 #### POST "/v1/delete_submission"

-This route sends a request to the backend to utilize the relevant external APIs and generate the relevant file for the metadata that is submitted.
+This route deletes all data related to the specified `submission_id`.
+A certified/published submission cannot be deleted.

 ##### Body (JSON)